Joakim Lloyd Raboff – Behind the viewfinder

 • October 2016: invitation to exhibit 19 framed and matted photos of landscapes from the southern Swedish region of Skåne – again at Clarion Hotel & Congress Malmö Live.

 • October 2016: commissioned to produce a large format book covering the creative process, the many artisans and enormously skilled staff “behind the scenes” at Malmö Opera.
+Click here for images and more information about the book.

 Through my commercial assignments and personal projects, I continue to develop my creative width and depth – with photography and film being my medium of choice.
 That said, one day, I hope to rediscover my paint brushes and perhaps combine the two once again.